- Calling Functions

 <!DOCTYPE html> <html> <head> <title>Happy Coding</title> <script src="main.js"></script> </head> <body> <p>Happy coding!</p> </body> </html>

-<script> tag now points to our
+<script> tag now points to the

-ellipse() function and passing in the appropriate parameters.
+circle() function and passing in the appropriate parameters.

-( ) parentheses you pass in the appropriate parameters.
+( ) parentheses you pass in parameters.

 document variable is an object, and that object contains functions you can call.
 One of those functions is the